ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

      - **scorer** (again change this to woever is doing the labeling)
      - additional variables are explained in the myconfig.py file

-:exclamation: MAKE SURE TO SAVE A COPY OF THIS FILE AFTER EDITING: i.e. myconfig (NETWORKNAME).py :exclamation:
+:exclamation: MAKE SURE TO SAVE A COPY OF THIS FILE AFTER EDITING: i.e. 'myconfig (NETWORKNAME).py' :exclamation:

 ### 1. Selecting data to label:
 ```